CMLPlatform/ramascene/docs/source/frontend.rst

 This component does all the Websocket and AJAX traffic.

-The Analysis component most important state variables :
+The AnalysisJob component most important state variables :

 * **query** : contains the query

 The main AnalysisJob component functions :

 * **componentDidMount()** : this is a React lifecycle callback function which is called immediately after the component is inserted into the DOM tree.
 This function will set up the Websocket connection and sends the analysis query to the RaMa-scene server.
 * **handleWebSocketResponse()** : called when a message is received on the websocket.
 The received data will be parsed as JSON.
 When job_status == 'started' the job name can be generated.
 When job_status == 'completed' an AJAX call is executed to retrieve the raw result data.
-Upon reception of the raw results, some preparation for CSV download are executed.
+Upon reception of the raw results, some preparations for CSV download are executed.
 * **generateCSVdata()** : prepares the CSV data for download
 * **startModelling()** : will set up a Websocket connection and sends the model_details to the RaMa-scene server.